TEAS Reading Practice Test

 Many health science schools or nursing schools require candidates to take the Test of Essential Academic Skills (TEAS) as a prerequisite.
 The TEAS is designed to determine if a student has the knowledge and problem-solving skills to succeed in a nursing program.
 Studies show that students who perform well on the TEAS are likely to perform well in a nursing program.
 Along with the TEAS, institutions use GPAs and other factors when determining eligibility for the program.

-Developed by Assessment Technologies Institute (ATI), TEAS covers reading, mathematics, science, and English and language usage.
-The reading section of the TEAS tests students’ ability to communicate and interpret key details and ideas.
+Developed by Assessment Technologies Institute (ATI), the TEAS exam covers Reading, Mathematics, Science, and English & Language Usage.
+The Reading section of the TEAS tests students’ ability to communicate and interpret key details and ideas.

 Who takes the TEAS?